 In this question students are given a graph relating speed in knots and speed in kilometres per hour.
-They are asked to use the graph to find the speed in kilometres per hour given the speed in knots.
+Students are provided with a speed in knots, and must use the graph to convert this into speed in kilometres per hour (part a).
+Students are then provided with a speed in knots, which is not on the graph, to convert into speed in kilometres per hour (part b).